-Two types of Contract Learning are available at College Misericordia: (1) Directed Study; (2) Independent Study.
-Students must be formally admitted to the College in order to register for Contract Learning.
-A student can earn no more than 15 credits via the Contract Learning option.
-A maximum of six Contract Learning credits may be carried in a semester.
-Contract Learning (i.e., either Independent Study or Directed Study) will be delivered to the student at no additional cost above the regular tuition fees.
+Two types of contract learning are available at Misericordia University: (1) directed study and (2) independent study.
+Student must be formally admitted to the university to register for contract learning.
+A student can earn no more than 15 credits via the contract learning option.
+A maximum of six contract learning credits may be carried in a semester.
+Contract learning (i.e., either independent study or directed study) will be delivered to the student at no additional cost above the regular tuition fees.